MicrosoftDocs/ai-builder/ai-builder-docs/use-in-flow-overview.md

 This table helps you identify which capabilities are associated with each AI Builder action.

+Each AI Builder capability has a different rate.
+Please refer to [Microsoft Power Platform Licensing Guide (pdf)](https://go.microsoft.com/fwlink/?LinkId=2085130) to get the latest rate card.

 |Power Automate AI Builder action|Capability|
 |-|-|
 |Analyze positive or negative sentiment in text|Sentiment analysis|